 T ED583.
 Second Language Teaching and Learning (3).

-Students will examine the methodology, materials and curricula appropriate for use with non-English speaking pupils and pupils who have learned or are learning English as a second language.
-(Prerequisite: Admission into the T ED Graduate Program).
+Students will examine the methodology, materials, and curricula appropriate for use with non-English speaking pupils and pupils who have learned or are learning English as a second language.

 T ED584.
 Literacy in the Content Area (3).